Contact and Collision

 if (contact.getPairContactIndexInPairObject() != raisim::BodyType::STATIC) {

-/// Static objects do not have Contacts store.
-So you must check if the pair object is static
+/// Static objects do not store contacts, so check whether the pair object is static.

 }